bitobeats/properjpg/README.rst

 -h    Shows the help screen.
 -d    Turns on directory mode.
 -o    If set, the encoder will make an extra pass in order to select optimal encoder settings.
--p    If set, the image will be saved as a progressive JPG.
+-np   If set, disables progressive jpeg and saves as baseline instead..
--wi   Sets the max width
+-wi   Sets the max width.
--he   Sets the max height
+-he   Sets the max height.
 -re   Turns on "reduce" mode and set the factore to which the images are to be resized.
--v    Shows ProperJPG's version
+-v    Shows ProperJPG's version.